guerda/vodafone-station-device-tracker-home-assistant_old/README.md

-# Home Assistant Device Tracker for Vodafone Power Station
+# Home Assistant Device Tracker for Vodafone Station

-This is a Home Assistant Device Tracker that works with the italian version of Vodafone Power Station.
+This is a Home Assistant Device Tracker that works with the italian version of Vodafone Station.

 It extracts the list of connected devices and expose them to Home Assistant.